-Regardless what deposit you’re required to make, you can put down more to get a corresponding bump in your spending power but only before opening your account.
-For example, if you tack $100 onto your required deposit, your spending limit will be $300 to start with.
-You can’t add to your deposit after account opening, but if you pay your bill on time for the first 5 months, you’ll be eligible for a higher limit without adding to your deposit.
+Regardless what deposit you’re required to make, you can put down more to get a corresponding bump in your spending power but only before opening your account; you may deposit up to your maximum approved line of $1,000.
+You can’t add to your deposit after account opening, but you’ll be automatically considered for a higher limit in as little as 6 months, without adding to your deposit.

-Of course, paying the Capital One Secured Card’s deposit isn’t the only requirement you have to meet the get the card.
+Of course, paying the Capital One Secured’s deposit isn’t the only requirement you have to meet the get the card.

-Here are some other Capital One Secured Card requirements:
+Here are some other Capital One Secured requirements:

 This is an excellent card for people who need to build or rebuild their credit.
 It’s unique in the fact that it can be partially secured, with a credit line greater than the deposit.
-And there’s no annual fee, so even if you don’t use the card, you can still build credit for free.
+And there’s a $0 annual fee, so, even if you don’t use the card, you can still build credit for free.
 To top it off, you can get a higher credit line by paying on time and eventually graduate to an unsecured card.